jarvisar/senior-design/README.md

       method used, and the discovery year and facility.
 To learn more about each option, refer to the input help section.

 Once a query has been entered, click the search button to retrieve data from NASA's database.
 Note that large searches
-      can take up to 15 seconds to process.
+      can take up to 15 seconds to process before exoplanet data has been cached.
 Some example large searches include exoplanets discovered using transit, exoplanets discovered in 2014 and 2016, and exoplanets first observed by the [Kepler space telescope](https://www.nasa.gov/mission_pages/kepler/overview/index.html).

  #### Understanding the Input